IND Culver Line: BMT Culver Line (1875–1954)

 Construction of the route was done in four sections: Section 1, 1-A, 2, and 3.
 Section 1-A extended from a location on the west building line of Tenth Avenue between 38th Street and 37th Street to a location 372 feet east of the building line on Tenth Avenue, running in an open cut and then a fill over Tenth Avenue.
 Section 1 extended from a point 372 feet east of the building line on Tenth Avenue to, over private property and 37th Street, and Gravesend Avenue to a location 530 feet south of the intersection of Gravesend Avenue and the southern building line of 22nd Avenue.
 Section 2 stretched from here along Gravesend Avenue to Avenue X, and Section 3 continued from here south along Shell Road and West 6th Street to a point near the southern line of Sheepshead Bay Road, where it would connect with the Brighton Line for access to Coney Island.

 The contract to construct Section 2 was awarded to Oscar Daniels Company for $863,775 on July 10, 1915.
 Work was to be completed in eighteen months.
 On September 8, 1915, the contract to construct Section 1 was awarded to Post & McCord for $877,859.
 Work on the section was to be completed in fifteen months.
-On January 23, 1917, a contract to construct Section 1-in four months A of the line was awarded to Thomas Dwyer for $42,268.
+On January 23, 1917, a contract to construct Section 1-A of the line in four months was awarded to Thomas Dwyer for $42,268.

 At 3:00 a.m. on March 16, 1919, the first portion of the new elevated structure opened from Ninth Avenue southeast and south to Kings Highway.
 Except for the omission of a station at 15th Avenue, all of the station locations from the surface line were preserved as elevated stations.
 The Culver Line was operated as a branch of the Fifth Avenue Elevated, with a free transfer at Ninth Avenue to the West End Line into the Fourth Avenue Subway.
 An extension to Avenue X was opened at noon on May 10, 1919.
 The line, the last of the four to Coney Island, was completed on May 1, 1920, at which time the Brooklyn Rapid Transit Company (BRT) was forced to cut the fare from ten to five cents.